I support emoji during this difficult time

 Yeah, 7 percent.
 Other academics have contested Mehrabian's specific findings, but broadly, they make sense.
 If your friend gives you a big smile and hug and cheerfully says "I hate you," you'd naturally assume it's an affectionate joke, since the smile, hug and happy tone override the words.
 Incidentally, that's how my mum greets me when I go back home.

-This is why we need emoji.
+This is why we need emojis.
 There are over 1,100 of them, and there's almost always one that evinces the vibe you're looking for.

-Emoji can distinguish between LOLing and ROFLing.
-Emoji can communicate whether you're crying loudly or crying at a normal decibel.
+Emojis can distinguish between LOLing and ROFLing.
+Emojis can communicate whether you're crying loudly or crying at a normal decibel.
 And of course, there's an emoji dedicated to the humble buttocks.
-Those emoji alone cover most of my needs.
+Those emojis alone cover most of my needs.

-With billions instant-messaging each day, we need emoji.
+With billions instant-messaging each day, we need emojis.
 Now more than ever.
 I know I do.
-Concerned about coming off as rude, my texts are always littered with cheerful emoji -- or a few cheeky exclamation marks.
+Concerned about coming off as rude, my texts are always littered with cheerful emojis -- or a few cheeky exclamation marks.
 Both of these are used preferentially to full stops.
 In a casual conversation with me, a period is taken as a sign of hostility.

 So yes, let's all mock "The Emoji Movie."
 I definitely will, even though I haven't seen it.
 My hatred will be blind and fierce.
-But let's take a second to remember emoji, our friend of many years.
+But let's take a second to remember emojis, our friends of many years.
 Let us not kick them when they are down.
 That'd be a total eggplant move.

 Batteries Not Included: The CNET team shares experiences that remind us why tech stuff is cool.